(last updated 26 April 2021)

 with his father, John Osborne (1878-1949), and possibly his mother Alice Osborne nee Aldrich (1886-1966).

-Also from Lisa Wahlsten's Osborne/Wahlsten Family Tree on Ancestry, this photo was taken at
+Also from Lisa Wahlsten's Osborne/Wahlsten Family Tree on Ancestry, the middle photo is of

 mother Alice Osborne nee Aldrich and her son William Thomas ('Bill') Osborne.